 Wave Works Surf Shop in Virginia Beach

 I would be totally remiss if I didn’t mention this really sick surf shop, Wave Works.
-We stumbled upon them at the urging of a lifelong surfer…a local, that we met on Saturday!
+We stumbled upon it at the urging of a lifelong surfer…a local, that we met on Saturday!

 They were so awesome and so honest and helpful that we went back for three more boards.
 I even bought one for myself!
 Surfing is now something that this fulltime traveling family has in our blood, and we can’t wait to get back on our boards!
 And it’s definitely the ultimate activity for Fall Fun in Virginia Beach.